AyhanAllahverdiyev/Realtime-Chat-messenger/README.md

 4. Push your changes to your fork: `git push origin feature-name`.
 5. Create a pull request to submit your changes for review.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgments

 - Thanks to Socket.io for the real-time communication library.
-- Logo by Your Name (optional).

 ## Contact